software-mansion-labs/react-native-turbo-demo/packages/turbo/README.md

 ### `reload()`

 Reloads the webview.
-This method is equivalent to the WKWebView's `reload` method.

 ### `refresh()`

-Refreshes the webview.
-This method is equivalent to making a turbo replace visit to the current URL.
+Refreshes the page.
+This method is equivalent to making a Turbo `replace` visit to the current URL.

 ## Session Component